 Frequently Asked Questions

-Everything you may want to know before starting a coaching engagement — whether you are evaluating coaching for your organization or for yourself.
+Everything you may want to know before starting a coaching engagement — whether you are evaluating coaching for your organisation or for yourself.

 If you prefer, you can skip this and start with a conversation — many clients do.